 Other apps you may consider include shopping apps that give you cash back for items you’ve already purchased.
 Most apps like this have you scan your receipt and choose applicable offers.
 When you’ve reached a certain dollar amount – say, $20 or $50 – the company will either mail you a check or you get a digital gift card of some kind.
 The particulars vary depending on which app you’re using.

 The most popular of these shopping apps right now seems to be Ibotta.
-Dillons recently added cash-back offers on its app too.
+Dillons recently added cash-back offers on its app too; they are more like coupons, but the money is added to your shopper’s card.

 You may be able to stack coupons with cashback offers to increase your savings.
 It’s a great bonus when it works, but this is also where couponing starts to get complicated and crazy-making.